 "businesses ... need to have people who write better"

 Yes.
-The course is going to include real life-like tasks, where the participants create actual presentations, video interviews, after we have looked at the main components of the course material.
+The course is going to include real life-like tasks, and students use online resources where they create actual presentations, video interviews, after we have looked at the main components of the course material.

 On the first day we look at communication styles and barriers to successful communication.
 On the second day we look at how meetings and negotiations are conducted, which includes some key terms of language.
 The end of the second day will launch some group work and introduce the framework for project work.